matomatical/UoM-WAM-Spam/README.md

 you a push notification (to whichever devices you have their apps installed).

 You'll need to acquire a Pushbullet account and API Access Token for this.
-Set up your account and link your desired devices, then enter your API Access Token into the script at runtime, or hard-code them into `notify/by_push.py`.
+Set up your account and link your desired devices, then configure the script with your access token (you can hard-code it into `wamspam.py`, or add code to read it from a file or environment variable or standard input, for example).
 Remember to keep your secrets safe!